0xpolarzero/mantle-lsp-fuzzing-formal-verification/fuzzing/echidna/README.md

 Basically, it will fuzz the staking contract with semi-random inputs, and initiate (mock) validators whenever there is a multiple of 32 ETH staked.
 All this, while the invariant tries to get the highest possible combined `ETH` and `mETH` balance.

+_Please let me know if you find any mistake or inconsistency within the tests._

 See [this article](https://blog.trailofbits.com/2023/07/21/fuzzing-on-chain-contracts-with-echidna/) for reference.

 ## Running fuzz/invariants tests